 Custom Scripts for Edge Case Detection

-- Adapts its testing approach based on how systems respond
+- Adapts testing based on system responses

 XBOW HackerOne Performance and Vulnerability Stats

-Reputation Score: 2,059 vs Top Human
+Reputation Score: 2,059 vs. Top Humans

 That’s like showing up to a marathon and beating everyone who’s been training for years.